AriFordsham/GHCWiki/sebastian-and-simon.md

 Those with an MR actually have code.

 - #17248, #17376, !1975: Get rid of the special case for `-XEmptyCase`.
 Fix handling of newtypes because of testsuite failures.
 Some ground work for proper non-void constraint handling.
+Currently blocked on a potentially spurious metric regression in `T10370`, which measures maximum residency (sigh).
+Side note: SG thinks we should refactor the testsuite to use `+RTS -h -i0.05 -A100k` instead of `+RTS -G1` for accurate measurements.
+At least `Note [residency]` suggests that.

 - #17357: Fix strictness of pattern synonyms.
 We came to the agreement that it's not worth the trouble and most useful pattern synonyms are strict anyway.

-- Clean up `provideEvidenceForEquation`, define `ensureInhabited delta = null <$> provideEvidenceForEquation 1 delta`
+- Clean up `provideEvidence`, define `ensureInhabited delta = null <$> provideEvidence 1 delta`
+  - !1975 features a rewrite, which makes for better warning messages
-  - Apparently, `provideEvidenceForEquation` currently assumes that every COMPLETE set is inhabited, and thus implicitly assumes that `ensureInhabited` is true for that data type.
-So we can't actually just re-define on in terms of the other just yet.
+  - But `provideEvidence` currently assumes that every COMPLETE set is inhabited, and thus implicitly assumes that `ensureInhabited` is true for that data type.
+So we can't actually just re-define it in terms of the other just yet.
-  - `provideEvidence*` is a strange beast: It tries to provide positive evidence for an equation that can be presented to the user.
-But at the same time it isn't concerned with testing whether Delta is inhabited at all: In fact it just blindly assumes so (see last point) and preserves that invariant by calling `refineToAltCon`/`addRefutableAltCon`.
+  - `provideEvidence` currently picks the smallest residual COMPLETE set for reports.
+But it doesn't consider type information!
+So it may indeed happen that we pick a residual COMPLETE set that looks smaller (say, size 2) and is still inhabited in favor of one that disregarding type info looks bigger (size 3) but actually only 1 is inhabited.
+For the same reason, we can't use `provideEvidence` as a replacement for `ensureInhabited`.
+  - It *is* possible to make `provideEvidence` behave appropriately to replace `ensureInhabited`, but it's not very efficient.
+Also `ensureInhabited` is entirely orthogonal to what `provideEvidence` does.
+Think of recursive data types, for example: `provideEvidence` doesn't attempt to recurse *at all*.
+It just doesn't make for good warning messages.

 - !1765: Preserve non-void constraints
   - Should not remove inhabitation candidate stuff just yet, newtypes...